[In observance of Labor Day, we’re republishing a post from May 20, 2016, that discusses family names derived from occupations.]

 Some scholars have translated the Old English “Ecceard smið” as “Ecceard smith,” treating “smith” as a byname, while others have translated it as “Ecceard the smith,” treating “smith” as an appositive that refers to Ecceard by his occupation.

 We lean toward considering “smith” a nickname or byname here.
-As we noted, such names weren’t generally passed on from generation to generation until well into the Middle Ages.
+As we noted, such names weren’t generally passed on from generation to generation until late into the Middle Ages.

-Percy Hide Reaney and Richard Middlewood Wilson, authors of A Dictionary of English Surnames (3rd ed., 1991), note that surnames were constantly changing in the Middle Ages.
+Percy Hide Reaney and Richard Middlewood Wilson, authors of A Dictionary of English Surnames (3rd ed., 1991), note that second names were constantly changing in the Middle Ages.

 “Today, surnames mean an inherited family name; originally it meant simply an additional name,” the authors write.